Cheetah (1989 film): Plot

 Meanwhile, an Indian storekeeper named B. Patel (who had unsuccessfully tried to buy Duma) hires an opportunistic Englishman named Nigel and a ruthless poacher named Abdullah, who are planning to make a fortune out of Duma by exploiting her speed in a prolific sport of racing against greyhounds.
 The night before Ted and Susan are to leave Africa, Patel breaks into the house to steal Ted's whistle and the three gamblers manage to capture Duma.
 The next morning, the family say goodbye to Morogo and stop at Patel's store.
-Patel accidentally reveals his whereabouts to Ted and he notices similar markings on Abdullah's shoes, indicating that he was the poacher who killed Duma's mother.
-Ted tries to convince his parents about Patel's conspiracy, to no avail, so the kids miss their flight after sending a telegram to their grandmother and learn Patel's whereabouts from his cousin that he is working in a camp in Jamhuri.
+Patel accidentally reveals his whereabouts to Ted, who notices that a pattern on Abdullah's shoes resembles the shoe marks that he discovered when they adopted Duma, leading him to realize that Abdullah was the poacher who killed Duma's mother.
+Ted tries to convince his parents about Patel's conspiracy, to no avail.
+The two teenagers delay their flight after sending a telegram to their grandmother and learn Patel's whereabouts from his cousin that he is working in a camp in Jamhuri.
 The children convince Morogo to save Duma, but he fears that he can't go and gives them directions to Jamhuri.
-The next morning, Morogo sneaks away as well and decides to help them rescue Duma.
+The next morning, Morogo sneaks away as well and joins the two teenagers in their quest to rescue Duma.

-However, Morogo's parents have learned about their disappearances and inform Ted and Susan's parents.
+However, Morogo's parents have learned about their disappearances and inform the Johnson parents.
 Earl calls his mother and she informs him about the telegram the siblings sent to her.
 The parents call the police and their wives insist on heading out to find the children themselves.
 Meanwhile, the children arrive at the camp and sneak in at nightfall.
 They manage to find Duma, but are captured by the poachers and locked in a cage.
-While they leave for the race, Morogo unlocks the cage and they head after the poachers to Nairobi.
+While the poachers leave for the race, Morogo sneaks into the compound and manages to free the pair from their confinement before they head off to Nairobi.

-They head off after the poachers to Nairobi, only to be caught by the policemen roaming the roads for them.
-They escape, due to the inattentiveness of the policeman and finally make it to Nairobi with the help of a sheep farmer.
-The children reach the racetrack in time to hear the cheetah-greyhound race being announced.
-In the race, Duma has now been overtaken by greyhounds, with greater resistance (as predicted by Patel, who had given up losing in bets) but is revived in reviewing his masters and resumed to race winning.
+During the journey, the trio are caught by a policeman roaming the roads for them.
+The trio trick the officer into letting them use the bathroom at a nearby gas station and they manage to escape.
+With the help of a sheep farmer, the trio manage to reach Nairobi and arrive at the racetrack in time to hear the cheetah-greyhound race being announced.
+In the race, Duma has now been overtaken by greyhounds, with greater resistance (as predicted by Patel, who had given up losing in bets).
 Ted grabs his whistle from a security guard and blows it, allowing Duma to regain her burst of speed and win.
 While the other gamblers must compensate all bets, Duma rebels against Abdullah and attacks him until she is rescued by Earl.
 While both sets of parents berate their children for leaving them, the poacher is arrested.